dobra-e/kickstarter-analysis/README.md

 [Kickstarter](https://www.kickstarter.com/?ref=ksr-redirect-kickstarter_today) is a crowdfunding platform that has been used to raise over $6 billion and successfully fund more than 230,000 creative projects.
 Within the theater category, over $49 million has been raised with a success rate of approximately 60%.
 This project uses Kickstarter data to analyze trends in successful and unsuccessful theater campaigns.

 ### Purpose
-The purpose of this project was to analyze Kickstarter campaigns and gain insights to plan a fundraising campaign for a play.
+The purpose of this project was to analyze Kickstarter data and gain insights to plan a fundraising campaign for a play.
 The goal was to analyze the factors that contribute to a successful campaign.
 More specifically, we were interested in how funding goals and launch date are related to campaign outcomes.

 ## Analysis and Challenges
 The Kickstarter data contains information for campaigns between 2009 and 2017.
 Some of the fields included in the dataset to describe the campaigns include: